cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 With multiple CLists, we need to collect transactions from higher-priority lanes first, also in FIFO order, continuing with successive lanes in the `sortedLanes` array, that is, in decreasing priority order, and breaking the iteration when reaching `maxBytes` or `maxGas`.
-Similar to transaction dissemination, we want to avoid starvation of low-priority lanes by reaping transactions by their weight and fairly.
-Consequently, we should implement a scheduling algorithm that meets these properties, which could be the same or similar to the one used for transaction dissemination.

-The mempool is locked during `ReapMaxBytesMaxGas`, so no transaction will be added or removed from the mempool during reaping.
+Note that the mempool is locked during `ReapMaxBytesMaxGas`, so no transaction will be added or removed from the mempool during reaping.

+This simple algorithm, though good enough for an MVP, does not guarantee that low-priority lanes will not starve.
+That is why we prefer to implement one that is starvation-free, as explained in the next section.
+It could be the same algorithm or similar to the one used for transaction dissemination.

+### Prioritization logic

+For transaction dissemination and for reaping transactions for creating blocks we want a scheduling algorithm that satisfies the properties "Priorities between classes" and "FIFO ordering per class".
+This means that it must support selection by _weight_, ensuring each lane gets a fraction of the P2P channel capacity proportional to its priority.
+Additionally, we want the algorithm to be _fair_ to prevent starvation of low-priority lanes.

+A first option that meets these criteria is the current prioritization algorithm on the P2P reactor, which we could easily reimplement in the mempool.
+It works as follows:
+- On each P2P channel, the variable `recentlySent` keeps track of how many bytes were recently sent over the channel.
+Every time data is sent, increase `recentlySent` with the number of bytes written to the channel.
+Every 2 seconds, decrease `recentlySent` by 20% on all channels (these values are fixed).
+- When sending the next message, [pick the channel][selectChannelToGossipOn] whose ratio `recentlySent/Priority` is the least.

+From the extensive research in operating systems and networking, we can choose for the MVP an existing scheduling algorithm that meet these requirements and are straightforward to implement, such as a variant of the [Weighted Round Robin][wrr] (WRR) algorithm.
+Another one to consider is [Weighted Random Early Detection][wred].

 ### Validating lanes of received transactions